NORWAY 2 WEEK ITINERARY

 Just 2 km past Skare and right by the main road ’13’ is the twin waterfall, Låttefossen.
 The waterfall splits and cascades 165m down the mountain and in the process, casts water spray over the road.
 The sheer volume of water that passes you by is phenomenal.
 Accessible parking is nearby with a walkway underneath the road that brings you face-to-face with the falls.

 This stunning walk around Lake Bondhus shouldn’t be missed.
-The hike is rated as easy and takes you along the lake’s edge.
+This Norwegian hike is rated as easy and takes you along the lake’s edge.
 Set aside 2 to 3 hours in total for this scenic walk and the countless photo opportunities on offer.

 Gazing up to the snowy mountain peaks beyond the lake you may spy the receding Bondhusbrea Glacier, which was a source of ice used for export long ago.
 Following the receding trail of glacial worn rocks to spot where the glacier used to meet the water, is a lovely sandy beach that is perfect to either picnic at or just sit and admire the surrounding beauty.